scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 This adaptor allows ERC4626 vaults to integrate with other general ERC4626 vaults.
 Imagine your EOA, like a Metamask Wallet, interacting with an external protocol like Aura.
 It would simply carry out function txs behind the scenes as you interact with the UI.
 Well, for vaults one must either manually  created encoded calls, via numerous methods like Gnosis Transaction Builder, etc., or interact with an adaptor contract.
 The reason an adaptor contract is used within the Sommelier protocol is because the Sommelier vaults exist within a permissioned system within Sommelier, where Governance determines what positions / protocols a respective ERC 4626 Vault can even interact with.

-> If Sommelier and other protocols did not take precautions such as only approving certain positions within ERC4626 Vaults && for their Strategists to engage with, malicious vault positions could take root.
+> 😱 If Sommelier and other protocols did not take precautions such as only approving certain positions within ERC4626 Vaults && for their Strategists to engage with, malicious vault positions could take root.
 Ex.)
-We could have a vault interact with a random unverified smart contract that actually has a `RugVault()` function on it.
+We could have a vault interact with a random unverified smart contract that actually has a `RugVault()` function on it. 😱

 To get the most of this tutorial, you need to really read the docs of the protocol that you are integrating into, Aura in this case, and find the external function calls to make from your own smart contract.
 It is key to look at actual transactions on "in-prod" deployments.
-So here, it is key to check out an actual AuraPool BPT tx that carries out mutative state changes resulting in deposited or redeemed assets.
+So in this case, check out an actual AuraPool BPT tx that carries out mutative state changes resulting in deposited or redeemed assets.
 Luckily, when it comes to interacting with the AuraPools, the AuraPools on Mainnet adhere to the ERC4626 standard.
-Therefore, we can treat AuraPools just like any other ERC4626 vault excpt for other aspects that may be special for AuraPools (such as claiming rewards).
+Therefore, we can treat AuraPools just like any other ERC4626 vault except for other aspects that may be special for AuraPools (such as claiming rewards).
 When you go through this, you'll find that, in terms of generic ERC4626 functionality, this contract allows one to `depositToVault()` and `withdrawFromVault()`.
+TODO:  find etherscan txs to help students.

 With the knowledge you've picked up from reading the references mentioned for ERC4626, write the `depositToVault()` and `withdrawFromVault()` functions with the perspective of this contract being used by a _calling Vault_ to a _callee Vault_.

 ### **3.1.2 Hints:**
-- Bring in the appropriate imports, `ERC20` and `ERC4626`
+1. Bring in the appropriate imports, `ERC20` and `ERC4626`

-- The _calling Vault_ will need to have the correct `asset` that the _callee Vault_ receives.
+2. The _calling Vault_ will need to have the correct `asset` that the _callee Vault_ receives.
 For this tutorial, we will use the `rETH_wETH_BPT`.
 So the `depositToVault()` function will deposit the respective `asset` for the _callee Vault_.
-- The reverse happens for `withdrawFromVault()`, where the `callee Vault asset` will be withdrawn from the _callee Vault_ back to the _calling Vault_.
+3. The reverse happens for `withdrawFromVault()`, where the `callee Vault asset` will be withdrawn from the _callee Vault_ back to the _calling Vault_.
-- Make sure to cancel out any `approvals` for general transaction cleanliness.
+4. Make sure to cancel out any `approvals` for general transaction cleanliness.

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code for `imports` and inheritance </summary>
 Inside `ERC4626Adaptor.sol`